TheDro/snippets/README.md

 ## MyDaemon (WIP)

 This is a daemon that runs in the background to automatically run commands to remove some tedium from local development.
 This includes things like running `bundle install`, `db:migrate`, etc. whenever I switch branches.
+Deployment instructions coming soon...

 ## Global Shortcuts